Freshm4at/MyMinecraft/README.md

 The documentation for environnement variables are here : https://github.com/itzg/docker-minecraft-server#server-configuration

 ## Installation
-It's simple...
+It's simple...\n
 `sh install.sh`

 It will
-1° Check the dependencies
+- 1° Check the dependencies
-2° Lauch the minecraft server
+- 2° Lauch the minecraft server
-3° Lauch the process to render the server's map and lauch the web server to access it.
+- 3° Lauch the process to render the server's map and lauch the web server to access it.

 ## Command
 ### Stop